 Evaluation of current rotavirus vaccines

-Rotavirus—the leading cause of severe childhood diarrhea—accounts for 37 percent of all child deaths from diarrhea worldwide.
+Rotavirus—the leading cause of severe childhood diarrhea—accounts for approximately one-third of all child deaths from diarrhea worldwide.
 In countries where new rotavirus vaccines have been broadly introduced—mostly high- and middle-income countries of the Americas—vaccination is dramatically reducing hospitalizations and deaths.

 Still, the overwhelming majority of rotavirus deaths occur in developing countries of Africa and Asia, making studying the potential impact of these live, oral rotavirus vaccines essential for prompt introduction.
 Between 2005 and 2009, PATH led such evaluations and found that Rotarix® (GlaxoSmithKline) and Rotateq® (Merck & Co., Inc.) demonstrated significant efficacy among high-burden, low-income populations.
 But efficacy was lower than that seen in high- and middle-income countries.
 Building off these pivotal findings, we are now studying approaches to improve rotavirus vaccine performance and ensure greatest impact.

 Reasons for the lower efficacy of live, oral vaccines in various settings may include host factors (such as maternal antibody levels, age of vaccination, malnutrition, concomitant intestinal infections, or infestation), vaccine factors (such as vaccine dose or number of doses), or virus factors (such as lack of protection against particular strains).
 We’re conducting studies in Africa and Asia to better understand the roles of these factors and, ultimately, evolve immunization strategies to enhance immune response and efficacy.